 In France, Foreign Minister Louis de Guiringaud has been holding discussions with his counterparts from 24 African countries.

-In France, Foreign Minister Louis de Guiringaud has been holding discussions with his counterparts from 24 African countries.
+Background: In France, Foreign Minister Louis de Guiringaud has been holding discussions with his counterparts from 24 African countries.
 Their main concern is African security and French military involvement on the continent.

 SYNOPSIS: The talks scheduled to last two days, opened in Paris on Friday (12 May).